Fast of Nineveh: Biblical basis

+The Prophet Jonah appears in 2 Kings aka 4 Kings, and is thus thought to have been active around 786–746 BC.
+The text of Jonah 3 holds that after the prophet warned the people of Nineveh for the second time, they repented by fasting from food and water, along with wearing ashes and sackcloth.
+For this reason, the passage relates how God spared the Ninevites.

-The prophet Jonah appears in 2 Kings aka 4 Kings and is therefore thought to have been active around 786–746 BC.
-A possible scenario which facilitated the acceptance of Jonah's preaching to the Ninevites is that the reign of Ashur-dan III saw a plague break out in 765 BC, revolt from 763-759 BC and another plague at the end of the revolt.
-These documented events suggest that Jonah's words were given credibility and adhered to, with everyone allegedly cutting off from food and drinks, including animals and children.
-However Jonah is not a historically attested figure, and does not appear in contemporary written records of the time he is alleged to have lived.
+According to John Boardman, a possible scenario which facilitated the Ninevites’ acceptance of Jonah's preaching is the reign of Ashur-dan III having an outbreak of plague in 765 BC, a revolt from 763-759 BC, and another plague epidemic right after.
+These documented events suggest Jonah's words were given credibility and adhered to, with everyone including animals and children fasting from food and water.